Fluid flow generates bacterial conjugation hotspots by increasing the rate of shear-driven cell-cell encounters

 \textbf{Acknowledgements}

-We gratefully acknowledge funding from a Human Frontier Science Program (HFSP) Postdoctoral Fellowship \texttt{LT0045/2023-L} to J.S.H.; a Gordon and Betty Moore Foundation Symbiosis in Aquatic Systems Initiative Investigator Award (\href{https://doi.org/10.37807/GBMF9197}{GBMF9197}), the Simons Foundation through the Principles of Microbial Ecosystems (PriME) collaboration (grant 542395FY22), Swiss National Science Foundation grant \texttt{205321\char`_207488}, Swiss National Science Foundation Sinergia grant CRSII5-186422, and the Swiss National Science Foundation, National Centre of Competence in Research (NCCR) Microbiomes (No. \texttt{51NF40\char`_180575}) to R.S.; and a Swiss National Science Foundation Ambizione grant no. \texttt{PZ00P2\char`_202188} to J.S.
-This research was supported in part by the National Science Foundation under PHY-2309135.
+We gratefully acknowledge funding from the National Science Foundation under PHY-2309135~(KITP HGT24) to M.Z, J.S.H. and J.S.; a Human Frontier Science Program (HFSP) Postdoctoral Fellowship LT0045/2023-L to J.S.H.; a Simons Foundation Pivot Fellowship to N.B. and R.S.; a Gordon and Betty Moore Foundation Symbiosis in Aquatic Systems Initiative Investigator Award (GBMF9197), the Simons Foundation through the Principles of Microbial Ecosystems (PriME) collaboration (grant 542395FY22), Swiss National Science Foundation grant 205321\texttt{\char`_}207488, Swiss National Science Foundation Sinergia grant CRSII5-186422, and the Swiss National Science Foundation, National Centre of Competence in Research (NCCR) Microbiomes (Nos.
+51NF40\texttt{\char`_}180575 and 51NF40\texttt{\char`_}225148) to R.S.; and a Swiss National Science Foundation Ambizione grant no. PZ00P2\texttt{\char`_}202188 to J.S.

 We thank Deepthi Vinod and David Johnson for providing us with the donor strain with the two plasmids and Roberto Pioli for providing us with the recipient strain.
-We thank Yao Zhou for the initial assistance, and Uria Alcolombri and Sebastian Bonhoeffer for discussions.
+We thank Yao Zhou and Franciszek Myck for assistance, and Uria Alcolombri and Sebastian Bonhoeffer for discussions.

 Figures were partly generated using Servier Medical Art, provided by Servier, licensed under a Creative Commons Attribution 3.0 unported license.